PoseidonCoder/dotfiles/README.md

 * i3-gaps  - tiling window manager
 * rofi     - application launcher
 * compton  - compositor (used for transparency and fading)
-* i3blocks - a bar
+* i3blocks - the status bar